Mbed-TLS/mbedtls-docs/kb/compiling-and-building/how-do-i-configure-mbedtls.md

     CFLAGS="-Ipath/to/config -DMBEDTLS_CONFIG_FILE='<my_config.h>'" cmake .
     make
     ```
-We provide a `check_config.h` file that checks the consistency of the configuration file.
+**Mbed TLS 2.2x only:** We provide a `check_config.h` file that checks the consistency of the configuration file.
 We highly recommended to `include` it at the end of your custom configuration file.
 If you use the above setup, you may need to adapt the `include` directive depending on your compiler.
+(Since Mbed TLS 3.0, `check_config.h` is included automatically.)

 ## Example configurations